alxdc9/scp-chunk/README.md

       -h, --help            show this help message and exit -c CYPHER, --cypher CYPHER
+                            cypher use with from transfer see: ssh -n NBCHUNS, --nbchunks
+      								number of chunks to create
-                            cypher use with from transfer see: ssh -s SIZE, --size SIZE  size of chunks to transfer.
+      -s SIZE, --size SIZE  size of chunks to transfer.
       -r RETRIES, --retries RETRIES
                             number of times to retry transfer.